KiyanShabestary/routine_scripts/README.md

-# This repor contains miscellaneous routine scripts
+# This repo contains miscellaneous routine scripts
 Sets of routine scripts used for data analysis

 ## gc_local_parameters.R